UE4SS-RE/RE-UE4SS/UVTD/README.md

 ### Build Instructions:
 1. Clone the repository
+2. Find you local DIA_SDK folder, for VS 2022 it is in "Microsoft Visual Studio\2022\Community\DIA SDK"
+3. Copy the contents of the folder to external_deps in the repository folder, "RE-UVTD\external_deps\DIA_SDK"
-2. Open Command Prompt in the repository folder
+4. Open Command Prompt in the repository folder
-3. Run the following command:
+5. Run the following command:

     cmake CMakeLists.txt